Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Penn State and its opponents have not yet combined to score more than 60 points in a game this season.
+- Penn State's games have yet to go over 59.5 points this season.

-- This contest's total is 26.7 points more than the 33.3 these two squads combine to surrender per game this season.

-- The average total in Buckeyes games this season is 63.6, 3.6 points more than Saturday's total of 60.
+- The 50.6 PPG average total in Nittany Lions games this season is 8.9 points fewer than this game's over/under.

-- The 60 total in this game is 9.4 points higher than the 50.6 average total in Nittany Lions games this season.

 Ohio State Stats and Trends

-- Ohio State has played seven games, with five wins against the spread.
+- Ohio State has five wins against the spread in seven games this year.

-- This season, the Buckeyes have an against the spread record of 3-1 in their four games as a favorite of 18.5 points or more.
+- The Buckeyes have an ATS record of 3-1 in their four games as a favorite of 18.5 points or more so far this season.

-- Ohio State has gone over the point total in 71.4% of its opportunities this year (five times in seven games with a set point total).
+- Ohio State's games this year have hit the over on five of seven set point totals (71.4%).

-- Ohio State is 5-2 against the spread and 6-1 overall in games when it scores more than 14.7 points.
+- When Ohio State records more than 14.7 points, it is 5-2 against the spread and 6-1 overall.

-- In games that Ohio State piles up over 324.4 yards, the team is 5-2 against the spread and 6-1 overall.
+- In games that Ohio State churns out over 324.4 yards, the team is 5-2 against the spread and 6-1 overall.

-- This year, the Buckeyes have five turnovers, eight fewer than the Nittany Lions have takeaways (13).
+- The Buckeyes have turned the ball over five times this season, eight fewer than the Nittany Lions have forced (13).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.